shyaam/jb-template/_posts/2017-04-22-first-post.md

 ---
+published: true
-title: First post
+title: First post - yay!
+date: '2020-06-18'
-description: 'This is the first post of the "posts" collection.'
+description: This is the first post of the "posts" collection.
-lang: en
 image: /files/images/china-street.jpg
 ---